rnason/ActionsTest/ORIGIN_README.md

 <br>

-> __NOTE:__ There is also a third way to provide variable values using Terraform data sources.
+> :atom: &nbsp;[__TIP:__](Note) &nbsp;&nbsp; <br> There is also a third way to provide variable values using Terraform data sources.
 A data source is a unique type of code block used within a project that either instantiates or collects data that can be referenced throughout the project.
 A data source, for example,  can be declared to read the terraform state file and gather all of the available information from a previously deployed project stack.
 Any of the data contained within the data source can then be referenced to set the value of a project or module variable.

 <br><br>